The turn of Eve’s head has always plagued me. What or who or how…

 I don’t know about you, but I detest snakes!
-I mean a sincere, gut wrenching, sick feeling, I could faint type of reaction.
+I mean a sincere, gut wrenching, nauseating, I could faint type of reaction.
 And I might add, there is not a mite of exaggeration here.

 I. hate. snakes.